 In an automatic car, easing up on the throttle will trigger your car to change up to a higher gear.

-Because cruise control can minutely adjust the throttle with more care than a human driver, it can help you save on gas, especially if your cruise control has an eco mode.
+Because cruise control can minutely adjust the throttle with more care than a human driver, it can help you save on gas, especially if your car has an eco mode.
 It’ll also prevent you from speeding.

 Gas tends to be cheaper earlier in the week and earlier in the day.
-Many gas stations also increase prices before big road trip holidays, like Memorial Day, Fourth of July and Thanksgiving.
+Many gas stations also increase prices before big road trip holidays, like Memorial Day, Fourth of July, Labor Day and Thanksgiving.
+That’s because of supply and demand, so it pays to plan ahead for your road trips.

-Rising gas prices can make even regular driving a budgetary concern, but taking care of your car and paying attention to how you drive can help you cut down on fuel costs.
+High gas prices can make even regular driving a budgetary concern, but paying attention to how you drive and taking care of your car to keep it in good condition can help you cut down on fuel costs.
 You can also save on the annual cost of owning a car by making sure you have the cheapest car insurance from a reliable company.

 Frequently asked questions about fuel savings